*Post was last updated on February 26, 2021

 #3: Disney World Guide Book

 The Unofficial Guides blog also posts regular updates and planning tips to supplement your guide book.
-Look here for up-to-date information on the new Star Wars land and rides.
+Look here for up-to-date information on the newest rides and attractions.

 #4: Disney World Discount ticket sites